Biography

 MIYUJI KANEKO

-Miyuji Kaneko was born in Japan, in 1989 to a Japanese father and a Hungarian mother.
+In 1989, Miyuji Kaneko was born in Japan to a Japanese father and a Hungarian mother.

-At the age of six he moved to Hungary and stayed with his grandparents in order to study piano under Zsuzsa Cs.
+At the age of 6, he moved to Hungary alone and stayed with his grandparents in order to study piano under Zsuzsa Cs.
 Nagy at the Bartok Elementary School of Music.
-In 2001, at the age of 11, he skipped grades and was accepted to the The Special School for Exceptional Young Talents of the Franz Liszt Academy of Music Budapest, where he studied under Gabor Eckhardt, Gyongyi Kevehazi and Rita Wagner.
-After finishing all the courses, he returned to Japan in 2006 and entered the Tokyo College of Music High School.
-He studied under Kazune Shimizu, Akiyoshi Sako, and Katsuko Miura until he received a Master of Musical Arts Diploma at the graduate program of Tokyo College of Music.
+At the age of 11, he skipped grades and was accepted to the The Special School for Exceptional Young Talents of the Franz Liszt Academy of Music, where he studied under Gabor Eckhardt, Gyongyi Kevehazi and Rita Wagner.
+After finishing all the courses at age 16, he returned to Japan and was admitted to the Tokyo College of Music High School.
+He studied under Kazune Shimizu, Akiyoshi Sako, and Katsuko Miura until he received a Master of Musical Arts Diploma at the graduate program of the Tokyo College of Music.

-He also played with conductors Zoltan Kocsis, Ken-Ichiro Kobayashi, Jonathan Nott, Jun Maerkl, Sylvain Cambreling, Janos Kovacs, Alan Buribaev, Alessandro Bonato and John Axelrod.
-He has performed in Hungary, Japan, the United States, France, Germany, Switzerland, Austria, Greece, the Czech Republic, Poland, Romania, China, Kazakhstan, Russia and Vietnam.
+Miyuji has performed with numerous orchestras including the Hungarian National Philharmonic Orchestra; the NHK Symphony Orchestra, Tokyo; the London Philharmonic Orchestra; the Yomiuri Nippon Symphony Orchestra; MAV Symphony Orchestra; Prague Symphony Orchestra; Japan Philharmonic Orchestra; Tokyo Symphony Orchestra and the Astana Opera Orchestra.
+Also played with conductors Zoltan Kocsis, Ken-Ichiro Kobayashi, Jonathan Nott, Jun Maerkl, Sylvain Cambreling, Junichi Hirokami, Kazuki Yamada, Keitaro Harada, Masato Suzuki, Janos Kovacs, Alan Buribaev and John Axelrod.
+Already performed around the World including Hungary, Japan, the United States, France, Germany, Switzerland, Austria, Greece, the Czech Republic, Poland, Romania, China, Kazakhstan, Russia, Vietnam, Malaysia, Thailand, Sinpapore, and Indonesia.

-He played the piano for the movie “Honeybees and Distant Thunder” premiered in October of 2019, covering one of the main characters, Masaru.
+He played the piano for the movie “Honeybees and Distant Thunder” premiered in 2019, covering one of the main characters, Masaru’s music.
 Its soundtrack “Miyuji plays Masaru” was also released from Universal Music.

 In recent years he has actively undertaken outreach activities, an important aspect of his life’s work.
-And now he appears regularly as a personality on the Japanese national radio, NHK-FM’s program “Recital Passio.”
+He appears regularly in TV and Radio programs, magazines and social media, also being a regular radio personality on NHK-FM’s program “Recital Passio”.

-On his 10th anniversary of Japan Debut, he held a solo recital at Suntory Hall in Tokyo, also his new Album “Freude” was released from Deutsche Grammophon in March, 2022.
+On his 10th anniversary of Japan Debut, he held a solo recital at Suntory Hall in Tokyo.
+His new Album “Freude” was released from Deutsche Grammophon in March, 2022.

 Miyuji Kaneko is an Honorary Citizen of Kismaros, Hungary.
 He is a Steinway Artist.